awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

 If your account cannot be found, you are prompted to provide the name of your Exchange server, domain, user name, and password\.
 For more information, see [Manually Connect Your Mobile Device](#manually_connect_device)\.

 1. In the Exchange confirmation dialog box, select the items to synchronize with your device, and then choose **Save**\.

-   You can now use your Android email app with your Amazon WorkMail email account\.
-**Note**
-Amazon WorkMail does not support draft synchronization with Android devices\.

 ## Connect Your iOS Device<a name="connect_ios_device"></a>